-Before the wars in the Bay of Plenty, a few Pākehā co-existed with many Māori.
-But by 1870 trade between Māori and Pākehā had waned, and the missions had closed.
-The Bay of Plenty became a fortified government zone bordering a Māori interior.
+Before the fighting in the Bay of Plenty, a few Pākehā co-existed with many Māori.
+By 1870 trade between Māori and Pākehā had waned, and the missions had closed.
+The Bay of Plenty became a fortified zone bordering a Māori interior.

-Redoubts (forts) were maintained at Tauranga, Maketū, Whakatāne and Ōpōtiki, and armed constabulary forces built roads throughout the region.
+Redoubts (forts) were maintained at Tauranga, Maketū, Whakatāne and Ōpōtiki, and soldiers of the Armed Constabulary built roads throughout the region.

 For the first time there was organised European settlement: